 About the Plan

 Eastern Illinois University requires that all students who enroll in nine or more on-campus hours, all graduate assistants under contract to the University, and all international students enrolled in three or more on-campus hours, be covered by health insurance and provides a supplemental Plan of medical coverage for injury and illness for which the fee is automatically assessed along with tuition and fees.
-Students enrolled part-time with 6, 7, or 8 on-campus hours may apply to purchase coverage.
+Students enrolled part-time with 5 or more hours may apply to purchase coverage.

 The Plan coordinates with the student’s primary carrier and provides the student worldwide protection, 24 hours a day.
 Student Insurance is an economical way to reduce or eliminate out-of-pocket expenses when family health plans do not cover 100% of medical costs because of deductibles, co-payment amounts, limitations on specific benefits, and out-of-network penalties.

 The Plan has a $50 deductible per diagnosis and pays up to 80% of eligible expenses for physician and hospital expenses, lab and x-ray, surgery, ambulance transport, physical therapy, maternity expenses, mental health and substance abuse issues.

 In the event of a non-emergency injury or illness, the Covered Student should report to the Health Service for proper medical treatment or referral.
 If away from the University, consult a physician.
 Emergency Room visits to Sarah Bush Lincoln Health Center for non-emergency treatment available from the Health Service will not be considered without a referral from a physician.